Carceral-Ecologies/Redaction-Detecting-PDF-Scraper/readme.md

 (For a key to the contribution emoji or more info on this format, check out [“All Contributors.”](https://allcontributors.org/docs/en/emoji-key))

 ### Acknowledgements
-Thank you to Michael Everett for providing a code jumping off point and introduction to using R and ExtractTable for text recognition in tables.

 Thank you to Rachel Smith for review, feedback, and general logistics support.